bulbaME/ConGL/PY_MODULE/README.md

-# Python 🐍ConGL 🔮
+# Python 🐍 ConGL 🔮

 ## pip: `pip install -U ConGL`

 ### Why?
-This python package is intended for people who don't know C++ and just want to build a console app/game using pythons simple syntax
+This python package is intended for people who don't know C++ and just want to build a console program using python's simple syntax

 Python ConGL containcs basically everything you need to create something cool using its API

 ### Usage
 Everything is same as [C++ version](../.github/docs.md), except few things:
 - Static `eng2D::Layout` methods `collides` and `onCollision` were renamed to `collides_S` and `onCollision_S`
-- `WinScreen` class can't be accessed (it can be needed in some rare cases)

 ### Performance
-Python ConGL is using precompiled binaries which means lack of any serios performance hits.
+Python ConGL is using precompiled binaries which means lack of any serious performance hits.
 Actually Python ConGL is just a wrapper for the C++ version.

 ### Simple Example
 ```py